GothicKit/ZenKit/docs/engine/objects/zCVobLevelCompo.md

     — Gothic II: `52224`<br/>
     **ZenKit Class:** `VLevel`

 Used as root objects of game levels.
 Only used to group together other VObjects.
-Only one of the `zCVobLevelCompo` will have a visual which corresponds to the mesh of the world it exists in.
+Only one of the `zCVobLevelCompo` objects will have a visual which corresponds to the mesh of the world it exists in.
 Generally, it can be ignored and has no relevance to other VObjects in the hierarchy.

 <ul class="sp-list">
     <li class="sp-type"><a href="../zCVob/">zCVob</a></li>